ibexa/documentation-developer/docs/tutorials/platform_beginner/7_enable_account_registration.md

 ### Create content as a Go Bike Member

 Log out as admin and then log in again into the Back Office with the credentials of the new user.
-You have now the ability to create new Rides and Landmarks.
+You now have the ability to create new Rides and Landmarks in the selected folder.

 ## Congratulations!